-- A maximum gold value in sampled boulders of 66.6 g/t1 gold from a grab sample collected by Roscoe Postle Associates ("RPA") taken during their field inspection in September 2018 (this sample was collected from a boulder that previously assayed 17.7 g/t gold).
-Other significant gold values include 54.9 g/t, 34.4 g/t and 24.4 g/t gold. - A grab sample of silicified iron formation in outcrop, taken within metres of the 66.6 g/t gold in boulder grab sample, returned 5.74 g/t gold.
-Most boulders come from areas interpreted to be locally sourced (see discussion below). - Gold is associated with sulphide mineralization including locally coarse grained arsenopyrite (typically 1-5%, locally up to 30%).
+- A maximum gold value in sampled boulders of 66.6 g/t gold from a grab sample collected by Roscoe Postle Associates ("RPA") taken during their field inspection in September 2018 (this sample was collected from a boulder that previously assayed 17.7 g/t gold).
+Other significant gold values include 54.9 g/t, 34.4 g/t and 24.4 g/t gold. - Gold is associated with sulphide mineralization including locally coarse grained arsenopyrite (typically 1-5%, locally up to 30%).
 The association of gold with significant arsenopyrite is documented from gold deposits in the region.
-Host rocks are dominantly iron formation with subordinate mineralized metasediments. - The main area of gold-bearing boulders occurs adjacent to a north-south ridge which is up to 70m high.
-The ridge comprises outcrop, subcrop and locally sourced boulder fields.
-It is cut by distinctive east-west trending gullies (possible faults) visible on aerial photographs and on the ground. - The Qaiqtuq target area is associated with east-west structures and largely coincident trending magnetic and electromagnetic (em) anomalies.
+Host rocks are dominantly iron formation with subordinate mineralized metasediments. - The Qaiqtuq target area is associated with east-west structures and largely coincident trending magnetic and electromagnetic (em) anomalies.